caltechlibrary/newt/newt-presentation.md

                        no JavaScript required

 # Birds 3 => Postgres+PostgREST, Pandoc and Newt

-- The complicated activities are handled by off the self microservices
+- Complicated activities are handled by "off the self" microservices
 - Main complexity is limited to SQL and our model data
 - Leverages our Pandoc knowledge
 - Avoids browser side page assembly